Factors Influencing Asbestos Removal Costs in the UK

 - Crocidolite (blue) – the most hazardous type, requires highly specialised handling.

 The more hazardous the material, the higher the cost due to stringent safety protocols.
+Learn more about our Asbestos Surveying Services to identify which type of asbestos is present.

 Location and Accessibility